 Cost of Brake Master Cylinder Replacement

-On average for most vehicles, it costs about $275 to replace the master cylinder.
+On average for most vehicles, it costs about $320 to replace the master cylinder.

-For some more specific estimates of the repair cost on some common vehicles, using $100 as a labor rate:
+For some more specific estimates of the repair cost on some common vehicles, using $150 as a labor rate:

 For a 2006 Honda Accord with a 2.4 liter engine, the labor time to replace the master cylinder is 1.6 hours.
-A factory part costs about $238, and a Centric part costs about $95.
-This makes the job about $398 using factory parts, or about $255 using OE parts.
+A factory part costs about $270, and a Centric part costs about $140.
+This makes the job about $510 using factory parts, or about $380 using OE parts.

 How to Tell if the Master Cylinder Might Need Replaced

-If one of the two sides of the brake master cylinder aren’t sealing or delivering pressure, that will trip a sensor in the proportioning valve and turn the brake warning light on.
-The brake pedal might also feel “soft”, sinking under light pressure without engaging the brakes.
-Depending on how the brake system is organized this could also cause a pull to one side or the other, or cause the front or rear brakes to lock up more easily, the result of only two out of the four corners braking effectively.
+The main indication a master cylinder might be failing is often when the brake pedal feels “soft”, sinking under light pressure without engaging the brakes.
+Depending on how the brake system is organized, this could also cause a pull to one side or the other or cause the front or rear brakes to lock up more easily, the result of only two out of the four corners braking less effectively.

 What to do if a Master Cylinder is Contaminated

 The first thing that is looked at in most brake inspections is the condition of the fluid.
 There are a couple kinds of possible contamination.
 The first is water; brake fluid is hygroscopic, which means it absorbs water.
-The master typically has a small port for air to enter to displace fluid during use, so it is exposed to moisture from the air, and it absorbs moisture over time.
-Too much moisture in brake fluid can cause corrosion inside the system, and it can reduce the boiling point of the brake fluid to a dangerous point.
+The master typically has a small port for air to enter to displace fluid during use, so it is exposed to moisture from the air and absorbs it over time.
+Too much moisture in the brake fluid can cause corrosion inside the system, and it can reduce the boiling point of the brake fluid to a dangerous point.
 That’s one of the main reasons to do a brake fluid service.